gtiwari333/spring-boot-web-application-sample/README.md

 - H2 db for local, Console enabled for local
 - User/User_Authority entity and repository/services
     - login, logout, home pages based on user role
-- Security with basic config, custom authorization check
+- Security with basic config
+- Domain object Access check on update/delete using custom evaluators

 Future: do more stuff
-- multi tenacy -> notes per user --> security -- read
-- fix lost attachment on note edit
 - Signup
-- Thymeleaf custom title -- pass param on fragment
+- Test cases - unit/integration/e2e with fixtures, default data etc
+- Email and background job
+- Markdown editor?
 - elastic search, statistics, dashboard - search into files as well
 - home page -- view all notes by all
 - public and private pages